cracked tooth

 3. Do I need to see a dentist for a broken tooth?

 Yes.
 Even painless cracks can lead to deeper fractures, infection, or tooth loss.
+An Emergency Dentistry visit may be needed if pain suddenly appears.

 4. What medicine is good for a cracked tooth?

 OTC pain relievers like ibuprofen help temporarily, but only a dentist can provide a permanent solution.
+Avoid Teeth Whitening products until treatment is done if sensitivity is present.

 whatsapp Icon Image